openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

 2. Once the attribute with the given key in LocalStorage is updated, all the data (including \@LocalStorageLink and \@LocalStorageProp decorated variables) bound to the attribute key is changed synchronously.

-3. When the data decorated by \@LocalStorageProp(key) is a state variable, the change of the data is synchronized to LocalStorage, and the owning custom component is re-rendered.
+3. When the data decorated by \@LocalStorageLink(key) is a state variable, the change of the data is synchronized to LocalStorage, and the owning custom component is re-rendered.

 ## Application Scenarios